jutunen/custom-menu-wrapper/README.md

 ### init-state-open

-If defined, menu shall be initially displayed in open state.
+If defined, the menu will initially be displayed in open state.

 This attribute is a boolean attribute, also known as a valueless attribute.